Criminology and Criminal Justice PhD

 At least twelve hours beyond those required must be taken at the 5000-level or higher within the CCJ Department. | ||

-Graduate students in the Ph.D. program do not become recognized as Ph.D. candidates until they have passed the qualifying examination.
-The goals of the qualifying examination are to assess the student's familiarity with substantive literature, theory and methods of criminology and criminal justice and to evaluate the student's intellectual imagination and ability to apply knowledge to broad criminological questions.
+Graduate students in the doctoral program are not officially classified as PhD candidates until they have passed the Qualifying Papers prerequisite defined below.
+The goal of this requirement is to establish a student's familiarity with the substantive literature, theory, and methods of criminology and criminal justice, and to demonstrate an ability to imaginatively and creatively use this knowledge to address criminological questions.
+Passing the Qualifying Papers prerequisite fulfills the comprehensive exam requirement of the Graduate School.

-Further information about the qualifying exam is available from the department.
+Further information about qualifying papers is available from the department.

 The Dissertation